agera-sdk/agera/README.md

 </p>

-> The SDK is in no usable state yet.
-No significant work has been put yet, therefore it currently does not include graphical display, sound or other media APIs.
+> The SDK is in no usable state and is not released for use yet.
+No significant work has been put yet, therefore it currently does not include display, sound, touch, keyboard, gamepad, user interface and several other APIs that it must support.

-Develop rich internet applications robustly through Agera SDK.
+Develop rich internet applications robustly through Agera SDK using the Rust programming language.

-The Agera SDK is being built in the Rust language.
-However, unlike other Rust frameworks, it does not require knowledge of the Rust ecosystem: the framework bundles all necessary dependencies into the application.

 <p align="center">